We asked. You voted. And South Africa’s Best Small Town 2025 has emerged

 Though a small town, White River has high-quality features such as good schools, nearby malls and an airport, yet it retains its close-knit village feel.
 Read more.

-3. Jeffreys Bay is much more than just a holiday spot for surfer
+3. Jeffreys Bay is much more than just a holiday spot for surfers

 Beyond the sun and surf, the coastal town charms with its unpretentious lifestyle, welcoming inhabitants and a strong sense of community.
 Read more.